jakubdonovan/sveltekitdenounpic/README.md

 # Developing

-Once you've created a project and installed dependencies with `deno install` and start a development server:
+Once you've created a project and installed dependencies with `deno install`, start a development server:
 ```bash
 deno task dev
 ```